-Our firm carries out other services for the Company in relation to assurance over the regulatory solvency return.
-Subject to certain restrictions, Partners and employees of our firm may also deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
+Our firm carries out other services for the Company in relation to assurance over the regulatory solvency return, and non-assurance services in relation to tax advice, providing the Company with a generic benchmarking report of executive remuneration, and subscriptions to PwC generic training services.
+Subject to certain restrictions, Partners and employees of our firm may also deal with the subsidiaries on normal terms within the ordinary course of trading activities of the Company.
 These services and relationships have not impaired our independence as auditor of the Company.